margaretmf/margaretmf.github.io/creativewriting.md

 <br>

 ## Heart to Heart - Bells ##
-Through the hart to heart I can hear the bells ringing The harmony echoing out
+Through the heart to heart I can hear the bells ringing The harmony echoing out
 The rainbow colors broadening through the sky and the earth The crystal clear color making the path clear